tkmagesh/Cisco-GoFoundation-May-2025/readme.md

 - cap()
 - make()
 ![image](./images/slices.png)

 ### Map
 - Typed collection of key/value pairs
 - Has to be initialized with make()
 - delete()

+## Error Handling
+- An Error is just a value "returned" from a function
+- By convention, an error value should implement "error" interface
+    - any object with "Error()" method
+- Ways to create an error
+    - errors.New()
+    - fmt.Errorf()
+    - Custom type implementing "error" interface